SulaimanSayyed21/h446Alevel/h446Alevel.md

 Next each lesson is taken and its questions are shuffled.

-#### Shuffling Questions present in each lesson 4.6.2
+### Shuffling Questions Present in Each Lesson (4.6.2)

 To hold the shuffled questions a local variable named `shuffledQuestions` is used in a for loop which runs four times, as only four lessons being present.
 The following figure shows the state before and after shuffling.

 ![test-04.jpg](images\\docs\\test-04.jpg)<br>

-These questions are to be stored in a new array, so a global varibale `slectedQuestions[]` is used to hold these questions, a pool of all fourty questions is created where all questions are shuffled completely as shown in the figure below.
-They no longer belong to any unique lesson but by being having a uniqe `Key:value` format the array would contain `id:q-1` at least four times so are other questions id being repreated four times.
+These questions are to be stored in a new array, so a global variable `slectedQuestions[]` is used to hold these questions, a pool of all forty questions is created where all questions are shuffled completely as shown in the figure below.
+They no longer belong to any unique lesson but by being having a unique `Key:value` format the array would contain `id:q-1` at least four times so are other questions id being repeated four times.

 ![test-05.jpg](images\\docs\\test-05.jpg)<br>

-#### Selecting 20 unique question from the pool 4.6.3
+### Selecting 20 Unique Question from the Pool (4.6.3)

-Now only 20 questions are to be selected from the the pool, a local variable `uniqueQuestions[]` is decalred  and first 20 questions have been chosen.
+Now only 20 questions are to be selected from the the pool, a local variable `uniqueQuestions[]` is declared  and first 20 questions have been chosen.

-> Note: The idea to pickup random questions is to have them suffled first and pick from the top of the stack.
+> Note: The idea to pickup random questions is to have them shuffled first and pick from the top of the stack.
 While picking up 20 questions it is also made sure that duplicate answer array having same contents is not present, which is not possible, as the data does not contain any answer that is repeated, but it is still checked.

-Following shows 20 slected questions where each question with the same id is repeated twice by virtue of lessons sharing the `key:value` pair.
-The followign firgure also shows two questions of `id:q-4` having different words and answer.
+Following shows 20 selected questions where each question with the same id is repeated twice by virtue of lessons sharing the `key:value` pair.
+The following figure also shows two questions of `id:q-4` having different words and answer.

 ![test-06.jpg](images\\docs\\test-06.jpg)<br>

-#### Populating questions 4.6.4
+### Populating Questions (4.6.4)

 When questions are populated, they are populated as present in `uniqueQuestions` array shown above.
-The very first element presnet in this array at `index[0]` is `q-4` which is going to be populated in the first accordion where this question is represented as `q-1`.
-According to the figure above the second and thrid accordion would have `q-2 and q-9` contents present in coming accordion being represented as `Question-2 and Question-3` labels.
+The very first element present in this array at `index[0]` is `q-4` which is going to be populated in the first accordion where this question is represented as `q-1`.
+According to the figure above the second and third accordion would have `q-2 and q-9` contents present in coming accordion being represented as `Question-2 and Question-3` labels.

 | Accordion Questions order | UniqueQuestions Array order |
 | ------------------------- | --------------------------- |